opf/openproject/help/user-guide/projects/README.md

 [Copy the project](#copy-a-project) template if you want to start a new project and give the project a new name.

-## How to create project overarching reports?
+## Project overarching reports

 Often you need to see more than one project in your lists and want to create project overarching reports.

 Click on the **Modules** icon with the dots in the header navigation.
 These are the project overarching modules in OpenProject.![overarching-modules](overarching-modules.png)

 Select Work packages from the drop down menu.
-Now, you will see all work packages in the projects where you have the required [permissions](../../system-admin-guide/#permissions).
+Now, you will see all work packages in the projects where you have the required [permissions](../..//system-admin-guide/users-permissions/roles-permissions/).

 You can group by project by clicking in the header of the work package list next to project and select Group by.